-This website will give you some background on our research program at Clark University, group members (current and past), our publications, a list of the instruments in our well-equipped lab for routine protein chemistry work, lab news, and links to websites we routinely use to aid in our research endeavors.
+This website will give you some background on our research program at Clark University, group members (current and past), our publications, the list of the instruments in our well-equipped lab for routine protein chemistry work, lab news, and links to websites we routinely use to aid in our research endeavors.

 *** Undergraduate students interested in volunteering and getting involved in research are encouraged to send an email to dspratt@clarku.edu ***